THE PHILIP MERRILL COLLEGE OF JOURNALISM (JOUR)1100 Knight Hall, 301-405-2399

 Assistant Dean(s): Lele Ashworth, Emily Hartz

-Professors: L. Dalglish (Dean and Prof), M. Feldstein (Richard Eaton Chair), K. Klose, S. Moeller (Prof of Media and International Affairs and Dir.
-International Center for Media and the Public Agenda), S. Oates (Prof and Sr. Scholar), C. Rogers (Prof of Practice), G. Solomon (Prof of Practice and Dir.
-Povich Center for Sports Journalism), L. Steiner, C. Stepp
+Professors: M. Feldstein (Eaton Prof of Broadcast Journalism), K. Klose, S. Moeller (Prof of Media and International Affairs and Dir.
+International Center for Media and the Public Agenda), S. Oates (Prof and Sr. Scholar), D. Priest (Knight Chair in Public Affairs Journalism), G. Solomon (Prof of the Practice and Dir.
+Shirley Povich Center for Sports Journalism), L. Steiner, C. Stepp

 Assistant Professors: K. Chadha (Asst Prof and Dir.
 Media, Self & Society Program, College Park Scholars), N. Diakopoulos (Asst Prof)

 Professors Emeriti: M. Beasley, D. Gomery

-Visiting Faculty: S. Banisky (Abell Prof in Baltimore Journalism), K. Blackistone (Povich Chair in Sports Journalism), L. Walker (Visiting Prof in Digital Innovation)
+Visiting Faculty: S. Banisky (Abell Prof in Baltimore Journalism), K. Blackistone (Visiting Prof), L. Walker (Visiting Prof in Digital Innovation)